josephhutch/joehutch/content/posts/agents-and-toolchain-managers/index.md

 Worktrees introduced one extra requirement: trust.

-Because mise treats project configuration as potentially sensitive, new worktree paths may need to be trusted before configuration is fully evaluated.
+Because mise treats project configuration as potentially sensitive, new worktree paths may need to be trusted before mise installs dependencies.
 You can trust a single project with `mise trust`, and that worked in some setups, but I found it inconsistent across agent workflows.
 It was workable in Codex setup steps, but less reliable for Cursor worktrees.

 The more robust option was to trust the parent directories where those worktrees are created. mise exposes this through the `trusted_config_paths` setting in `~/.config/mise/config.toml`.
 You can update that setting with the `mise settings` CLI or by editing the config file manually.